CDC ends recommendations for social distancing and quarantine for Covid-19 control, no longer recommends test-to-stay in schools - KTVZ

 Some educators said they didn’t expect the updated CDC guidelines to change much, at least for this school year.

 “We welcome clear, concise and actionable guidance from the CDC.
-Specific to this latest round, we don’t expect it to be particularly disrupting or impactful in schools,” said Noelle Ellerson Ng, associate executive director of Advocacy & Governance at AASA, The School Superintendents Association.
+Specific to this latest round, we don’t expect it to be particularly disrupting or impactful in schools,” said Noelle Ellerson Ng, associate executive director of advocacy and governance at AASA, The School Superintendents Association.

 The-CNN-Wire